goharbor/harbor/docs/user_guide.md

    ![Project quotas](img/project-quota1.png)
 1. To set global default quotas on all projects, click **Edit**.
    ![Project quotas](img/project-quota2.png)
-   1. For **Default artifact count**, enter the maximum number of artifacts that any project can contain, or enter `-1` to set the default to unlimited.
+   1. For **Default artifact count**, enter the maximum number of artifacts that any project can contain.

+   Enter `-1` to set the default to unlimited.
    1. For **Default storage consumption**, enter the maximum quantity of storage that any project can consume, selecting `MB`, `GB`, or `TB` from the drop-down menu.

+   Enter `-1` to set the default to unlimited.
    ![Project quotas](img/project-quota3.png)
    1. Click **OK**.
 1. To set quotas on an individual project, click the 3 vertical dots next to a project and select **Edit**.